pravega/pravega-operator/doc/troubleshooting.md

 After that, the new Operator pod will become the leader.
 If the node comes up later, the extra Operator pod will be deleted by Deployment controller.

-## WATCH_NAMESPACE not set

-When customizing the operator deployment manifest, make sure to pass the `WATCH_NAMESPACE` to the operator pod as the `deploy/operator.yaml` does.
-This is necessary for operator to monitor a specific namespace, it also helps the operator to deploy the webhook serivce.
-Leaving it empty means the operator will monitor all the namespaces, which is not our design and it will also break the webhook in the operator.

 ## Logs missing when Pravega upgrades

 Users may find Pravega logs are missing after upgrading.
 This is because the operator uses the Kubernetes